 Appropriate covered footwear must be worn, please see TAS footwear guidelines in this booklet.
 Students will undertake practical work and some research work.
-Students should be prepared to get dirty and wet.
+Students should be prepared to get dirty and work outdoors in all types of weather.

 Students may only study one of Marine Studies and Aquaculture, but not both.